Standard Deviation Calculator

 There are two formulas you should use, depending on whether you are calculating the standard deviation based on a sample from a population or based on the whole population.

-If it is from a sample:
+If it is from a sample the sample standard deviation formula applies which is:

 In most cases you will find yourself using the sample standard deviation formula, as most of the time you will be sampling from a population and won't have access to data about the whole population.
-This formula our calculator uses in this case is known as the "corrected sample standard deviation" and it is not unique as unlike the mean and variance, there is no single formula that is an optimal estimator across all distributions.
+This formula our calculator uses in this case is known as the "corrected sample standard deviation" and it is not unique as unlike the sample mean and variance, there is no single formula that is an optimal estimator across all distributions.
 This formula, for example, can be heavily biased for n < 10.

 In certain cases, you will have information about the whole population, for example if the population of interest is students in a class or a school, at a given time, it is possible to have the grades for all of them.
 However, most often the population of interest will span across time and cover too many individuals to be practically measured.